zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 ... until [gcc-15 released](https://gcc.gnu.org/gcc-15/changes.html) last week.
 I ran a routine benchmark and was surprised to discover that gcc-15 was now producing code that, instead of being a little faster than clang's, was significantly slower!
 While gcc-14 code ran at ~7.5 GB/s (~8.7 cycles/triangle), gcc-15 produced code that runs at ~4.8 GB/s (~13.6 cycles/triangle).
 A rather dramatic 5-cycle regression compared to the previous version.

-I've expected some sort of significant difference in branching or loop structure, which are issues I've ran into on this code in the past, but I think I haven't internalized just how key the FIFO load-store specifically is on this decoder loop.
-To spare you a few hours of bisection[^4] to find the offending gcc commit and compare the loop code alongside performance metrics, let's just immediately look at the way gcc-15 compiles the FIFO access now.
+I've expected some sort of significant difference in branching or loop structure, which are issues I've ran into on this code in the past, but I think I haven't internalized just how key the FIFO load-store specifically is to this decoder loop.
+To spare you a few hours of bisection[^4] to find the offending gcc commit and compare the loop code alongside performance metrics, let's just immediately look at the way gcc-15 compiles the FIFO access now:

 ```nasm
 ; read FIFO entry as a 64-bit pair